Subscribe by email

 No other common consumer product comes near tobacco in terms of death and disease in its long-term users.
 Tobacco has been treated differently ever since small health warnings were mandated on packaging and ad bans were introduced 38 years ago.
 This initiative is a continuation of that policy and is specifically about tobacco.
 Cancer Council fully supports the Australian Government’s draft legislation.

-For further information see our Position Statement on plain packaging of tobacco products.
+For further information see Plain packaging of tobacco products: a review of the evidence.

 About this blog